How ConsumerAffairs uses cookies

 3. Look up the warranty

-Once you have the VIN and mileage, here are some ways you can look up the warranty:
+Once you have the VIN and mileage, you can look up the warranty by:

-• Contact the dealership directly: You can call or email a dealership to see if your car’s warranty is still valid.
+• Contacting the dealership directly: You can call or email a dealership to see if your car’s warranty is still valid.

-• Use an online system: Most dealerships provide an online portal to look up service dates, recalls and warranty information.
+• Using an online VIN lookup system: Most dealerships provide an online portal to look up service dates, recalls and warranty information.
 If the dealer doesn’t have one, you can find it on the manufacturer’s website.

-• Check purchase paperwork: If you still have the paperwork from when the car was purchased, you can figure out how much time is left on the warranty.
+• Checking purchase paperwork: If you still have the paperwork from when the car was purchased, you can figure out how much time is left on the warranty.

-• Read the owner’s manual: There may be warranty information in your owner’s manual.
+• Reading the owner’s manual: There may be warranty information in your owner’s manual.
 If you don’t have an owner’s manual, you can get one online or through a local dealership.

 » RELATED: What is a dealership warranty?